 Materials are infinitely variable in their composition.
-The weight of (dry) mortar will vary according to the ratio of sand and cement, so will concrete with the added distortions introduced by differing types of aggregate.
+The weight of (dry) mortar will vary according to the ratio of sand and cement - so will concrete with the added distortions introduced by differing types of aggregate.
 The clay for brick-making varies from region to region; "plaster" can be a large number of different mixes.
 The % moisture content of a material is the amount of water in it divided by its weight, when dry:

-wet weight ∙dry weight x 100 = % m.c. dry weight It follows that for the same amount of water, the greater the dry weight, the smaller the % moisture content Or, to put it another way: A heavy material has a much lower moisture content than a light material, which has the same amount of water in it.
-As a result, lime mortar is dry at 5%, yet cement mortar is wet at 5%.
+It follows that for the same amount of water, the greater the dry weight, the smaller the % m.c.
+Or, to put it another way: A heavy material has a much lower moisture content than a light material which has the same amount of water in it.
+As a result, lime mortar is dry at 5%, yet cement mortar at 5% is wet.
+Some bricks are dry at 2%, while others are wet at 2% m.c. - and most plasters are wet at 1%.

 This diagram illustrates the different moisture contents of different building materials, all in moisture equilibrium.
-The upper example shows the air-dry (safe) condition; the lower example a wet (dangerous) condition.
+The example on the left shows the air-dry (safe) condition; the example on the right a wet (dangerous) condition.
 The figures on the right are WME readings on a Protimeter moisture meter.
 It can be seen that knowing the percent moisture content of a building material (other than wood) does not tell you whether that material is wet or dry.